kalialor/kalialor/README.md

 - 👋 Hi, I’m @kalialor
 - 👀 I’m interested in ... software development
 - 🌱 I’m currently learning ...
-JavaScript, Java, Python
+JavaScript, Java, React
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... kalialor23@gmail.com
+- 📫 How to reach me ... kalialorSDE@gmail.com

 <!---
 kalialor/kalialor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.